 Alienhead Posted April 7 Author Posted April 7 Any verification on this?
 I got some open heart surgery on my main function and can't put it back together again until I can resolve this hehe.
 Just checking.
 Quote Alienhead Components and Software

 Josh Posted April 7 Posted April 7 I can see the declaration in the Navmesh structure here: "PlotPath", sol::overload( [](NavMesh& m, Vec3 v0, Vec3 v1) {return m.PlotPath(v0, v1); }, [](NavMesh& m, Vec3 v0, Vec3 v1, int steps) {return m.PlotPath(v0, v1, steps); }, [](NavMesh& m, Vec3 v0, Vec3 v1, int steps, float d) {return m.PlotPath(v0, v1, steps, d); } ), I am looking at the docs now...
-Quote My job is to make tools you love, with the features you want, and performance you can't live without.
+Quote Let's build cool stuff and have fun.

 Recommended Posts